zaben903/yard-lint/README.md

 ## Why Documentation Quality Matters More Than Ever

 Accurate documentation isn't just for human developers anymore.
 [Research shows](https://arxiv.org/html/2404.03114) that incorrect documentation reduces AI assistant success rates up to 50% (from 44.7% to 22.1%).
-[Enterprise studies](https://arxiv.org/html/2501.13282v1) with 400+ developers found well-documented code achieves 30%+ AI acceptance rates versus 14-20% for poorly documented code.

 **The problem:** Documentation drifts as code changes-parameters get renamed, return types change, but docs stay stale.
 This doesn't just confuse developers; it trains AI coding assistants to generate confidently wrong code.